Sarah Moore (journalist): Academic career

 During the 2009/10 academic year she lectured on journalism at London Metropolitan University and gained her teaching qualifications.
 In September 2010 she moved to the University of Salford where she began to teach broadcast journalism.
 Moore was Head of the Birmingham School of Media at Birmingham City University.
-Moore holds a PhD in Immersive Storytelling and has published extensively on virtual and augmented reality, while continuing to make and create immersive experiences.
+Moore holds a PhD from Coventry University (2019): her thesis title was "Locating presence: from storytelling to storyliving in immersive experiences".
+She has published extensively on virtual and augmented reality, while continuing to make and create immersive experiences.
 Moore held the role Pro-Vice Chancellor of Academic Enhancement and Research at the University of Gloucestershire.
+She has an executive MBA from De Montfort University.

-From June 2024, Moore has been the Pro-Vice Chancellor of Education at Solent University in Southampton.
+In June 2024, Moore was appointed the Pro-Vice Chancellor of Education at Solent University in Southampton.